leontr/demo/present.md

 with litteraly just one click you can have:

- - need to be closer to user to respond faster
+ - closer to user to respond faster

- - and distribute load geographically
+?? - distribute load geographically ( some do Anycast )
+   -> larger surface for DDoS attacks

- - and offload origin servers from SSL burden
+ - and offload origin servers